newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * A Mac, iOS Development does not work on Windows/Linux thanks to Apple.
   * The latest XCode, which you can get from the Mac OS X App Store for free
-  * [RoboVM Eclipse plugin](http://docs.robovm.com/getting-started/eclipse.html), simply install the Eclipse plugin.
-Make sure to update the plugin frequently!
+  * The RoboVM Eclipse plugin as described above.

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]